Skip to Main Content

 Transforming Outcomes Project at Sacramento State

-TOPSS students are earning their BA degree.
-TOPSS also offers the remainder of the courses the students need in order to complete their BA degrees.
+TOPSS students are earning their BA degrees.
+TOPSS also offers the remainder of the courses the students need to complete their BA degrees.
 The typical time to degree for TOPSS students is a little more than two years.

-Students who parole or release from incarceration transition onto the Sacramento State campus, or on to another CSU, where they are assisted in their transition by Project Rebound at Sacramento State.
+Students who are paroled or released from incarceration transition onto the Sacramento State campus or to another CSU, where Project Rebound at Sacramento State assists them in their transition.

 Benefits of Higher Education for Incarcerated People

 While recidivism is an important benefit of TOPSS, it is not the only concern.
-The TOPSS program has a positive impact on the incarcerated students and can improve the social climate within the prisons.
-As McCorkel and DeFina (2019) explain, “higher education in prison enhances self-knowledge and empathy, bolsters social capital and collective efficacy, and facilitates the development of just and democratic communities both inside and outside prison walls.”
+The TOPSS program positively impacts the incarcerated students and can improve the social climate within the prisons.
+As McCorkel and DeFina (2019) explain, “higher education in prison enhances self-knowledge and empathy, bolsters social capital and collective efficacy, and facilitates the development of just and democratic communities, both inside and outside prison walls.”
 TOPSS benefits the student and the prison, even prior to the student’s release.

 For more information, contact: